City of Lubbock releases COVID-19 vaccine clinic update

-A COVID-19 vaccine clinic was hosted by The City of Lubbock Public Health Department on April 7.
-According to the city’s media release, 1,392 people received their vaccinations in this clinic.
-The number of vaccinated individuals since vaccines became available to the Public Health Department are listed below:
+A COVID-19 vaccine clinic was hosted by The City of Lubbock Public Health Department on April 8.
+According to a news release from the City, 2,194 people received their vaccinations at this clinic.
+The number of vaccinated individuals since vaccines became available to the Public Health Department is as follows:

 - 2,086 vaccinations administered in December 2020

-According to the news release, 59,512 individuals have received their first doses of COVID-19 vaccination, 41,238 have received their second doses and 899 have received the Johnson & Johnson vaccine through the Lubbock Public Health Department.
-As of April 7, the total number of doses administered by the Public Health Department is 102,141.
+According to the release, 59,676 individuals have received their first dose of COVID-19 vaccination, 42,655 have received their second dose and 1,512 have received the Johnson & Johnson vaccine through the Lubbock Public Health Department.
+As of April 8, the total number of doses administered by the Public Health Department is 104,335.

 (0) comments